 By posting updates to your clients’ Google My Business pages, when customers find your client’s business on Google Search and Maps, the posts you create can let them know about:

-- - Announcements such as “Open until 11 pm this Sunday” or “Special band playing this week!”
+- Announcements such as “Open until 11 pm this Sunday” or “Extended happy hours on Fridays!”

 image source: Google